Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the National Natural Science Foundation of China (No. 11961141014), the Scientific Instrument Developing Project of the Chinese Academy of Sciences - Grant (No. ZDKYYQ20200007) and the National Key Research \& Development Program (No. 2016YFA0201903).
-We recognize the key suggestions from ATLAS HGTD Collaboration and CERN RD50 Collaboration.
-Thanks for Joern Schwandt's comments about the radiation model in TCAD simulation.
+This work has been supported by the National Natural Science Foundation of China (No. 11961141014), the Scientific Instrument Developing Project of the Chinese Academy of Sciences - Grant (No. ZDKYYQ20200007), and the National Key Research \& Development Program (No. 2016YFA0201903).
+We acknowledge key suggestions from the ATLAS HGTD Collaboration and CERN RD50 Collaboration and thank Joern Schwandt for his comments about the radiation model in TCAD simulations.